-The Commission will continue to assist county and local units of government in the preparation of plans which refine and detail the regional plan, including local master (comprehensive) plans and local park and open space plans.
-Commission assistance normally includes the conduct of inventory, analysis, forecast, plan design, plan evaluation, and report preparation work attendant to such plans.
+The Commission will continue to assist county and local units of government in the preparation of plans which refine and detail the regional plan.
+Beginning in 2005, Commission work efforts in relation to local land use planning will focus on developing multi-jurisdictional County-local comprehensive plans.
+The Commission will continue to prepare local park and open space plans in response to requests from local communities.
+Preparation of the multi-jurisdictional comprehensive plans and local park and open space plans will include the conduct of inventory, analysis, forecast, plan design, plan evaluation, and report preparation work attendant to such plans.
 These work efforts include extensive public participation, including, in many cases, the use of community surveys.
-Insofar as practicable, these efforts will be carried out within the framework of the 1999 State comprehensive planning law.
+These efforts will be carried out within the framework of the 1999 State comprehensive planning law.